live-codes/blog.livecodes.io/blog/2023-08-03-introducing-livecodes/index.md

 ### Build-Free Development Environment

 LiveCodes provides many of the tools you may already be using.
 These include Monaco editor (that powers [VS Code](https://code.visualstudio.com/)), [Prettier](https://prettier.io/), [Emmet](https://emmet.io/), [Babel](https://babeljs.io/), [TypeScript](https://www.typescriptlang.org/), [SCSS](https://sass-lang.com/), [Less](https://lesscss.org/), [PostCSS](https://postcss.org/), [Jest](https://jestjs.io/) and [Testing Library](https://testing-library.com/), among others.
 [NPM modules](https://livecodes.io/docs/features/module-resolution) can be imported as usual.
-All that runs seamlessly in the browser without any explicit build step.
-It feels like a very light-weight version of your own local development environment with the keyboard shortcuts, intellisense and code navigation features.
+All these tools run seamlessly in the browser without any explicit build step.
+It feels like a very light-weight version of your own local development environment with the keyboard shortcuts, IntelliSense and code navigation features.

 It just works™ without having to `npm install` anything.
 Not even on the server (because there is no server!).